1970 FIFA World Cup final: Post-match

 With this third win after their 1958 and 1962 World Cup victories, Brazil became the world's most successful national football team at that time, surpassing both Italy and Uruguay, who each had two championships.
 The third title earned Brazil the right to retain the Jules Rimet Trophy permanently; it was stolen in 1983 while on display in Rio de Janeiro and never recovered.

 Thirty-eight-year-old Brazilian coach Mário Zagallo became the first footballer to win the World Cup as a player (1958, 1962) and a coach, as well the second youngest coach to win a World Cup, after Alberto Suppici in 1930.
-Pelé ended his World Cup playing career as the competition's first (and as of 2025, only) three-time winner.
+Pelé ended his World Cup playing career as the competition's first (and as of 2026, only) three-time winner.

+Legacy

+Historically, this 1970 Brazil squad is generally revered as the best World Cup team.